FAQ for Writers

 WOULD YOU WRITE A BLURB FOR MY BOOK?

-Please contact my publisher, Driven Press, for blurb requests, and please understand I am only able to blurb specifically selected books
+Please contact my agent or publisher for blurb requests, and please understand I am only able to blurb specifically selected books

 I AM A WRITER AND I WANT TO PUBLISH MY BOOK.
 WHERE DO I START?